 FYI: The Luskin Computer Lab is housed in the Western Data Processing Center, which opened in 1959 as a UCLA / IBM joint venture.
 It was the first wing of the Public Affairs Building to be completed.
 The Center was part of the early development of the Arpanet, precursor to the internet.

-The Luskin School computer lab, located in 1015 Public Affairs Building, is a resource available to all Luskin School students at no cost.
-The Luskin Lab is open 24 hours a day during the academic term, and closed over the summer and for intersession for upgrades and maintenance.
+The Luskin School computer lab, located in 1015 Public Affairs Building, is a resource available to all Luskin School graduate students at no cost.

 The Lab houses a computing classroom, a walk-in lab, and a collaboration room.
 Data storage and printer access are available to students.
 A signed User Agreement is required for activation of student lab accounts.
 Accounts are active for the whole school year as specified in their User Agreement.